 Measuring ≤ 0.8 m2 / 25 kg, per module, Akustak® can be safely manually handled by one man (as per HSE guidelines), fitting through narrow staircases and corridors and inside elevators.
 Moreover, its intelligent, stackable design, minimises transport movements, at the point of delivery, and storage demands on-site.

-Prefabricated and portable, Akustak® transforms interior wall construction into a rapid process of assembly; from 15 m2/per hour, subject to system selection.
+Prefabricated and portable, Akustak® transforms interior wall construction into a rapid process of assembly; from 15 m2/per hour, subject to configuration.

 Precision engineered, in a factory environment, Akustak® accurately interconnects, to form pre-specified wall sizes; minimising on-site errors and re-work.

 Minimised Noise, Dust & Disruption On-Site

 Manufactured off-site, Akustak® minimises trades and site activities; typically, installations require 1 to 2 fitters, a cordless drill and basic hand tools.
 This too, enhances health and safety standards on-site, including Covid-19 infection prevention and control.

 Zero Avoidable Waste

 Designed for materials optimisation and off-site construction, Akustak® eliminates over-ordering and expendable off-cuts, during manufacture and installation.
 Moreover, its unique demountable form, facilitates recovery and reuse, at the point of deconstruction.